Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 ---

+My name is Mingyang Ren (任明旸).
 I currently work in Department of Statistics, The Chinese University of Hong Kong as a postdoctoral fellow.
 I received my Ph.D degree in Statistics at University of Chinese Academy of Sciences in 2022.
 Prior to UCAS, I obtained my bachelor’s degree in Mathematics at Wuhan University in 2017.

 ## Educations